 Weekend Reading: FOSS Projects

-FOSS Project Spotlights provide an opportunity for free and open-source project team members to show Linux Journal readers what makes their project compelling.
+Linux Journal's FOSS Project Spotlights provide an opportunity for free and open-source project team members to show Linux Journal readers what makes their project compelling.
 Join us this weekend as we explore some of the latest FOSS projects in the works.

 Linux as firmware.

 The more things change, the more they stay the same.
 That may sound cliché, but it's still as true for the firmware that boots your operating system as it was in 2001 when Linux Journal first published Eric Biederman's "About LinuxBIOS".
 LinuxBoot is the latest incarnation of an idea that has persisted for around two decades now: use Linux as your bootstrap.

 by Scott Piper